bnprks/notebook-scheduler/README.md

 # Notebook-scheduler
 Schedule RStudio and Jupyter notebooks to run on Sherlock

+**Features**:
+- Schedule notebooks to run up to a week in advance, so they're ready when you want them (no waiting for allocations)
+- Only 2 short commands needed to establish a first connection, and just run `ssh nb` to reconnect
+- Notebook worker node is available to act in place of an `sdev` node

 ## Installation
 0. Set up your R and python environments on Sherlock ([here's a guide I wrote](https://github.com/GreenleafLab/lab-wiki/wiki/Sherlock-Software-Setup-Guide))
 1. Install Jupyter lab on Sherlock if needed: `conda install -c conda-forge jupyterlab`